rcl-ssl/docs/installations/web-servers.md

 - **Certificate Private Key** (.key) : this is the private key for the certificate.
 This file usually uses the '.key' extension, but could be opened as a text file.

 - **Primary Certificate** (.crt) : this is the primary certificate for your domain.
 It does not contain the private key.
-This file usually uses the '.crt' extension, but could be opened as a text file.
+This file usually uses the '.crt' or '.pem' extension, but could be opened as a text file.

 - **Intermediate Certificate (or Certificate Authority (CA) Bundle)** (.crt) - these are the intermediate certificates from the Certificate Authority (CA).
 The intermediate certificates are stored in a **single** file.
 It does not contain the private key.
-This file usually uses the '.crt' extension, but could be opened as a text file.
+This file usually uses the '.crt' or '.pem' extension, but could be opened as a text file.

 - **Full Chain Certificate** (.crt) - this is a single file that contains the primary certificate and all the intermediate certificates.
 It does not contain the private key.
-This file usually uses the '.crt' extension, but could be opened as a text file.
+This file usually uses the '.crt' or '.pem' extension, but could be opened as a text file.

 - **PKCS#12** (.pfx or .p12) - this is a single file that contains the primary certificate and intermediate certificate files.
-It also contains the private key and may be password protected.
+It also contains the private key and may also be password protected.
 This is an archive file and uses the '.pfx' or '.p12' file extension.

 **All of the above certificate files are provided in the RCL portal in the 'Details' page for the Certificate.**